Engin-Boot/capture-behavior-of-a-visit-counter-aruna09/needs-facilities.md

   When: Facilities Manager clicks on the "Generate Report" Button

-  Then: Generate a report with a graph/pie chart with a tally of the type of vehicle
+  Then: Generate a report with a graph with a tally of the type of vehicle

 Scenario: Alert when seating capacity is full

   Given: the seating capacity is full

-  When: Facilities Manager tries to allocate a parking space/seat to an incoming visitor.
+  When: FM tries to allocate a parking space to a visitor.

   Then: Create an Alert to notify the manager with an appropriate message

 Scenario: Show me location of empty parking spaces/seating

-  Given: the system is updated as to the status(empty/filled) and the location of the parking space/seating
+  Given: the system is updated as to the status(empty/filled)

   When: FM tries to allocate a parking space/seat to an incoming visitor.